LifeBogger presents the Full Story of a Midfield Engine best known by the Nickname; ‘Bakoko’.

 His Header Humbled City:

-Anytime Manchester City will arrive at Stamford Bridge to see Bakayoko playing, they will be only too aware of the damage he is capable of wreaking.
+Anytime Manchester City arrives at Stamford Bridge to see Bakayoko playing; they will be too aware of the damage he is capable of wreaking.
 Thanks to history.

 And with 19 minutes to go, they were 6-5 in front, only for Bakayoko to turn home Thomas Lemar’s free-kick to give Monaco a famous victory.
 “It’s an immense joy to score in the Champions League.
 I didn’t expect this,” he said.

-The truth be told.
+Truth be told.
 They stole him from Mourinho’s plans.
-The special one loved him because he meets his specification.
+The special one loved him because he met his specification.
 (Strong, Powerful and Quick).

 I listened to his arguments about why I should move to Man United.
 He never knew something; I have grown up watching Chelsea and not him.

 Perhaps another reason for a more intense rivalry between Jose Mourinho and Antonio Conte.

-He accompanied the picture with the message: “Plane, Let’s go … I’m gonna have a good week with Chelsea FC” accompanied by a pair of plane emojis.
+He accompanied the picture with the message: “Plane, Let’s go … I’m gonna have a pleasant week with Chelsea FC”, accompanied by a pair of plane emojis.